-Engineering takes creativity, imagination and great problem-solving abilities.
+Engineers need to be problem solvers with plenty of creativity and imagination.
 With engineering courses in Vermont from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
-After all, learning doesn't feel like a frustration when it's a lot of fun at the same time!
+We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
+Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
+After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!